pmacg/local-densely-connected-clusters/README.md

 To run the example code, run the `example.py` script, which generates an example graph and executes the new local algorithm on it.

+The `example.py` file also includes a new self-contained implementation of the local_bipart_dc algorithm which was developed after the publication of the original paper.
+The new implementation is much simpler, using the [STAG library](https://staglibrary.io) implementation of the ACL local clustering algorithm.
+This implementation is likely to be a better starting point for extending or comparing with this algorithm.

 If you are interested in digging into the code, the entry point for the new algorithms is in the `localgraphclustering/find_bipartite_clusters.py` file.